Everyone gets caught in a whirlwind of contradictory feelings and wonders – how can so many potent emotions sit side by side within me?

-According to Miriam Greenspan, author of How the Light Gets In; “We have less difficulty with the so-called positive emotions.
+According to author Miriam Greenspan, “We have less difficulty with the so-called positive emotions.
 People don’t mind feeling joy and happiness.
 The dark emotions are much harder.
 Fear, grief and despair are uncomfortable and are seen as signs of personal failure.
 In our culture, we call them “negative” and think of them as “bad.”
 I prefer to call these emotions “dark,” because I like the image of a rich fertile dark soil from which something unexpected can bloom.
 Also, we keep them “in the dark” and tend not to speak about them.
 We privatize them and don’t see the ways in which they are connected to the world.”

 What Did You Learn About Your Feelings When You Were a Kid?

 The answer is often a window on how you are experiencing your emotions to this day.
 Few of us were taught how to understand and relate to our emotions in healthy ways.
 In fact, many of us were taught to mistrust and devalue our emotions.
 Miriam Greenspan explains, “Nowhere in school does anyone tell us that paying attention to our emotions might be valuable or necessary.
 Our emotions are not seen as sources of information.
 We look at them instead as indicators of inadequacy or failure.
 We don’t recognize that they have anything to teach us.
 They are just something to get through or control.”